ClusterHQ/flocker/docs/gettinginvolved/plugins/building-driver.rst

 Testing Your Driver
 ===================

 #.
-Implement minimal functional tests.
+Implement minimal functional tests:

    To test that your implementation is correct you should instantiate a generic test suite that makes sure your class correctly implements the interface: